NufailNasar/Brissbella-LMS/README.md

 # Brissbella-LMS

-A web-based Learning Management System for Brissbella Academy to manage online courses, student registrations, payments, and instructor workflows.
-Built with PHP, MySQL, and HTML/CSS, supporting admin and student dashboards with modular backend integration.
+A comprehensive web-based Learning Management System designed for Brissbella Academy to streamline the management of online courses, student registrations, payment processing, and instructor workflows.
+The system features dedicated dashboards for administrators, instructors, and students, enabling efficient role-based access and operations.
+Built using PHP, Laravel, MySQL, React, and HTML/CSS, the platform offers a modular backend architecture for seamless integration, scalability, and maintenance.

 ## 📚 Project Overview